Aix-les-Bains Circuit du Lac

-Aix-les-Bains, Savoie, France had a race track, called Circuit du Lac, which hosted Formula 2, Formula Junior, and Motorcycle Grand Prix races between 1949 and 1960.
+The Circuit du Lac was a race track in Aix-les-Bains, Savoie, France, which hosted Formula 2, Formula Junior, and Motorcycle Grand Prix races between 1949 and 1960.

 Introduction

 The Circuit du Lac d'Aix-les-Bains (the lake race track) was in and nearby the Lac du Bourget next to the French commune of Aix-les-Bains.
 Its length, 2400 m, was typical of city race tracks.
 A slightly different track was reported to be in use in 1953.
 It was the sole race track in Savoie - the nearest others were Geneva's Circuit des Nations, Lausanne's Circuit du Léman, and at Lyon.
 Many drivers and spectators attended from neighboring Switzerland and Italy, and even from the UK.